awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-features.md

 ## Amazon FSx for Failover Clustering \(FCI\)<a name="launch-wizard-features-fci"></a>

 Launch Wizard uses Amazon FSx to provide Failover Clustering for SQL Server deployments\.
 Failover Clustering is a high availability solution for SQL that puts all database and log files in shared storage \(Amazon FSx\)\.
-The Amazon FSx file share spans multiple Availability Zones and is highly redundant, allowing for automatic failover between SQL nodes in the event of failure\.
+The Amazon FSx file share spans multiple Availability Zones and is highly redundant, which allows for automatic failover between SQL nodes in the event of failure\.

+Launch Wizard offers two storage options for your FCI deployments: Amazon FSx for Windows or Amazon FSx for NetApp ONTAP\.
+If you choose NetApp ONTAP as the storage type for FCI, License Manager creates the user name `FSXAdmin` and a password during the deployment\.
+The user name and password are stored in AWS Secrets Manager to manage ONTAP\.